 Kimihia School places great importance on the relationship between Home and School.
 Teachers appreciate Parents calling at the school to keep in touch with their child’s progress.
 However, should you wish to see your child’s teacher with a concern or issue it is essential to phone and make an appointment at a time when it suits both parties so that there is appropriate time made available.

-The Principal is happy to discuss any matters with you, either by phone, email or in person
+The Principal is happy to discuss any matters with you, either by phone, email or in person.

 If you are visiting during the school day you must sign in at the School Office and provide a reason for your visit.

-Term Two - Home School Partnership Meeting / Written Report.
+Term Two Home School Partnership Meeting

-Term Four - Written Report.
+Term Four Written Report

-After 1-3 Years Anniversary report on birth date.
+After 1-3 Years at School Anniversary Reports.

 All aspects of the N.Z Education Curriculum are taught at Kimihia School.
 The curriculum is delivered in an integrated manner, reinforcing the ‘Kimihia Kid’ attributes and virtues each term.
 Kimihia School has a ‘Learning to Learn Model.’
-A set of key understandings is used to expose students to, a number of times during their tenure at the school, the 5 learning areas as stated in the NZC.
+A set of key understandings is used to expose students to, a number of times, during their tenure at the school, the 5 learning areas as stated in the NZC.
 (Health and Physical Education, Technology, the Arts, Social Science and Science)

 We set high standards both in class and in the playground.
 There is a school wide approach to gaining the best from our students; we place great importance on positive student behaviour.
-Positive Behaviour for Learning is reinforced using the Kimihia Kid Attributes and the 5 strategies of the Virtues Project.
+Positive Behaviour for learning is reinforced using the Kimihia Kid Attributes and the 5 strategies of the Virtues Project.